matheusslg/react-simple-calendar/README.md

 # React Simple Calendar

-This project was created using React and it's a simple calendar, displaying dates through the months and also allows user to create reminders.
-This project also used EmotionJS (CSS-in-JS), React Testing Library (JEST) and Redux (as a state controller).
+This project was created using React and it's a simple calendar, that displays dates through the months and also allows users to create reminders.
+This project also used EmotionJS (CSS-in-JS), React Testing Library (JEST), and Redux (as a state controller).

 ## Available Scripts